sophiecetre/Incentives/README.md

-# Incentives
+# Principal's distributive preferences and the incentivization of agents
-Principal's distributive preferences and the incentivization of agents
+Various scripts used for simulation and the analysis of the data